stephaneey/azure-apim-extension/README.md

   <br/>where in this case, the APIHost variable is defined as a enviromnment-scoped release variable.

+# Generic remark
+API description and display name come from the OpenAPI definition itself, that's the reason why these settings are not captured by the tasks.

 # Policies
 A few tasks allow to set policies at product and/or API level.
 They come with some pre-defined policies which you can override to adjust them to specific needs.
 You can easily use other policies by getting the default boilerplate config from the APIM Portal.